News Impact Summit - 11 September 2017

 “You can’t fact-check everything you see online.
 So it is easy to become misinformed.”
 The WorldBrain project is trying to tackle this problem by developing a tool that enables you to “quickly find and identify quality content and get diverse perspectives for any given topic.”
 Intrigued?
 Don’t miss Oliver’s presentation and find out more about WorldBrain and its mission.

-Oliver Sauter
+By Oliver Sauter

 Room Change